-Now, in 2020 – twenty-four years after the last issue of the magazine appeared – photographer and Tilt connoisseur Milan Hofmans has put together a retrospective exhibition on the turbulent history of the campy, sensational publication that was Tabsch and its iconic founder, master revelator Barnaby Tilt.
+Now, decades after the last issue of the magazine appeared – photographer and Tilt connoisseur Milan Hofmans has put together a retrospective exhibition on the turbulent history of the campy, sensational publication that was Tabsch and its iconic founder, master revelator Barnaby Tilt.

 OWN A PIECE